-Army Captain Hunter Winegarner, M.D., is a Special Forces battalion surgeon at Fort Carson, Colorado.
+Army Captain Hunter Winegarner, MD, is a Special Forces battalion surgeon at Fort Carson, Colorado.
 He provides patient care to the Army’s most elite soldiers and is responsible for training medics who work in the field.
 In addition, he receives specialized training as a flight surgeon and a dive medical officer.

-On May 15, he discussed his career and practice with the Figure 1 community.
+He took the time to speak about his career and practice with the Figure 1 community.
 Medical students in particular were interested in Dr. Winegarner’s career and advice.
 Here are some of the questions and answers from that discussion.

 Q. What is one lesson you would like to share with current medical school students?